jackc/tpr/deploy/ubuntu/README.md

     start tpr

 Consider using apache to serve static assets and handle SSL.
 This also lets us listen on port 80 or 443 without any privileges.

+## Building a .deb Package

+This is incomplete.
+At the moment it packages /usr/bin/tpr and /usr/share/tpr.
+As these are the parts that most frequently change it is a step to help me dog-food tpr easier.

+    rake deb